 Gather the ingredients.

-Preheat the oven to 450 F and line a baking sheet with parchment paper then spray lightly with cooking spray.
+Position a rack in the center of the oven and heat to 450 F. Line a rimmed baking sheet with parchment paper, then spray lightly with cooking spray.

-Pat the chicken dry with a paper towel then sprinkle both sides with 1 teaspoon of the salt and 1/2 teaspoon of the black pepper.
+Pat the chicken dry with a paper towel then sprinkle both sides with 1 teaspoon of salt and 1/2 teaspoon of pepper.

-In a food processor or high-powered blender, pulse the almonds on high until a fine meal is formed and no large chunks of almonds remain.
+In a food processor or high-powered blender, pulse, then process almonds on high until a medium to fine meal forms and no large chunks of almonds remain.

-In a second shallow bowl, combine the egg with the water and whisk well.
+In a second shallow bowl, combine the egg with the water, whisking to combine.

 Coat the chicken first in the egg mixture, letting the excess drip back into the bowl.

-Then coat the cutlet in the almond mixture, pressing both sides to adhere the coating.
+Then coat the cutlet in the almond mixture, pressing the cutlet firmly into the mixture on both sides to adhere the coating.

-Place on the prepared baking dish and repeat with the remaining chicken cutlets.
+Place on the prepared baking sheet and repeat with the remaining cutlets.

 Bake the chicken until a meat thermometer inserted in the center registers 165 F, 15 to 18 minutes.

-Broil on high until the almond crust begins to brown slightly, 2 to 3 minutes.
+Broil on high until the almond crust begins to brown slightly, 1 to 3 minutes.
+Serve immediately

-You could make this ahead of time and freeze it in a freezer bag.
-Then reheat in a 350 F oven until warm all the way through.
+- You can make this ahead of time and freeze it in a freezer bag.
+Then reheat in a 350 F oven until warmed through.
 They will keep in the freezer for up to three months.